Natalie-2004/COMP3121/README.md

 We have met this kind of algo before: the merge sort!
 The idea is to split the array into two, sort the two parts recursively and then merge the two sorted array.

+Main Idea: Break down a complex problem into subproblems, and then subproblems into smaller subproblems...all the way until there's a simple direct solution (i.e. the base case).
+The solution of the origin complex problem is exactly the
 Steps:
 1. Divide: Break the given problem into smaller non-overlapping problems.
 2. Conquer: Solve Smaller Problems